arranzropablo/Tuenti-code-challenge-2018/README.md

-# Challenge
-(C++ version of problem 2 not working, Java version working) I skipped the 4th problem but I uploaded the version with backtracking algorithm in case someone wants to check my solution (too complex, and it lasted too much calculating one single input)
+# My solutions for Tuenti Code challenge 2018

+Problems are within the folders.

+1st, 2nd and 3rd problem passed.

+4th didn't pass because my solution was too complex.
+Still uploaded here in case someone want to check it.

+6th problem passed the test case, but not the other because it was too complex again.